dannygwardle/dannywardle/content/about/_index.md

 I am an Ordinary Member of the [Australasian Association of Philosophy Postgraduate Committee](https://aap.org.au/postgraduates).
 In 2020, I was the Convenor of that committee.

 I am interested in analytic metaphysics, broadly speaking.
-I am particularly interested in topics at the intersection of metaphysics, philosophy of physics, and philosophy of language.
-I am currently working on preparing some of my MPhil work for publication.
+I am particularly interested in topics at the intersection of metaphysics, philosophy of language, social philosophy, and philosophy of physics.